 These practices were carried out for decades until PETA stepped in to provide a painless death for the animals—free of charge.
 No one likes to euthanize animals, and no one despises the ugly reality of euthanasia more than the people who hold the syringe.
 But we could not turn our backs on these animals, who had already been mistreated and left for dead at these bare-bones county facilities.

 In subsequent years, PETA has gotten involved by assisting the pounds with cleaning, euthanizing unadopted animals, adopting out animals when excellent homes were available, training staff, providing supplies, conducting cruelty investigations, and supplying adequate shelter to animals housed at the primitive facilities and to dogs in the local community.
-In 2007 alone, PETA built and delivered more than 400 custom-made doghouses to needy dogs.
+PETA has built and delivered more than 7,700 custom-made doghouses to needy dogs.